 But the good news is you don’t have to stay stuck in the paycheck to paycheck cycle.

 10 Ways to Stop Living Paycheck to Paycheck

 If you want to stop living paycheck to paycheck and start saving, you have to know what you’re spending first.

-Now, break your expenses into three groups:
+Once you’ve done that, break your expenses into three groups:

-- Essentials = Money you need to spend to live.
+- Essentials = Money you need to spend to live

-- Debt payments = Money you need to spend to keep your creditors off your back.
+- Debt payments = Money you need to spend to keep your creditors off your back

-- Everything else = Money you spend that doesn’t go to debt or essentials.
+- Everything else = Money you spend that doesn’t go to debt or essentials

 Under the Essentials category are things like your housing payment, utility bills and insurance.
 The Debt category might include student loans, a car payment or credit cards.

 With essential expenses and debt, your monthly payment amounts don’t really change that much.
 Your light bill might be a little higher in winter or summer but overall, you pretty much know what you’re spending on those things month to month.